-Be more focused on lawyer business development. don’t get caught up in endless cycles of planning.
+Be more focused on lawyer business development.
+Don’t get caught up in endless cycles of planning.
 Take small actions, even imperfect ones.

-Most lawyers, regardless of their level of experience, should be more focused on business development.
+Most lawyers, regardless of their level of experience, should be more focused on lawyer client development.
 Having your own clients is important for many reasons.
 At most firms, having a book of business (or at least demonstrating a strong ability to develop one) is a prerequisite to making partner.
 When you originate client work it increases your compensation.
 You enhance your ability to move laterally.
 Most importantly, having your own clients allows you to have greater autonomy over your career and personal life because you’re not as reliant on others for work.

 Having your own clients is not easy.
 It creates a whole new set of pressures and responsibilities.
 When you own the client relationship, you own the ultimate responsibility to produce great work and provide great client service to maintain the relationship.
 When something goes wrong, you own the responsibility to fix it.